javedqadruddin/contours/README.md

 Filenames should follow the same naming conventions as those provided as samples in this Challenge.

-If you wish to use a different directory, you can do so by passing a setting object to the data generator (more on that below)
+If you wish to use a different directory structure, you can do so by passing a setting object to the data generator (more on that below)

 ------------------